Record Verdict For Crps Injury To Dentist ($10 Million)

 After eight days of trial, twelve jurors unanimously agreed with the liability and medical arguments presented by Clifford Horwitz and Michael Carter, awarding the woman a $10,000,000 record-setting jury verdict.

-The woman and her attorneys including Clifford Horwitz and Michael Carter are pleased with the verdict.
+The woman and her work injury attorneys including Clifford Horwitz and Michael Carter are pleased with the verdict.

 Among others, they have won what was the largest jury verdict for a back injury, the largest jury verdict for a neck injury, the largest jury verdict for a brain injury, the largest jury verdict for spinal cord injury, the largest jury verdict for a hand injury, and now the largest jury verdict for a CRPS injury.